YunijKarki/Detecting-AI-generated-Essay/README.md

 # Detecting AI generated Essay

 The project revolves around the central theme of detecting the AI  generated essay.
-It is a kaggle competition that is still hosted in the kaggle platform.
+It was a kaggle competition that was hosted on the kaggle platform.
 For the very same competition, i used GPT-2 for classification purpose.
 GPT-2 is a generational model but i used it for classification purpose.

 ## Dataset